-Having been a volunteer at Old Sturbridge Village since 2011 has been the best on-going history class I’ve ever taken.
-While, in recent posts, I have lamented not being able to learn many of the antiquated skills that make The Village such a popular attraction–for both tourists and local folks alike, I cannot deny the value of those history lessons.
+Having been a volunteer at a local living history museum since 2011 has been the best on-going history class I’ve ever taken.
+While, in recent posts, I have lamented not being able to learn many of the antiquated skills that make the museum such a popular attraction–for both tourists and local folks alike, I cannot deny the value of those history lessons.
 I shared a condensed version of this in the dealership’s newsletter.

 That being said, families gathered together in celebration of Thanksgiving.
 This was the start of our great nation, a symbol of the fellowship between our Native American neighbors and our Pilgrim forefathers.
 As President Abraham Lincoln would not officially mark the 3rd Thursday of November as Thanksgiving in the United States for a few decades later, the actual date for this celebration tended to vary as it was usually the mayor of a town that declared the holiday.